MichelNassarleb/Algorithms/README.md

-# In this repository, I'm going to post algorithm questions with it's answer.
+# In this repository, I'm going to post algorithm questions with the solution, each algorithm is a folder that contains a JS file with the question and answer.